jason950374/homework1_public/results/Report.md

 pulse[cutoff_frequency*2 + 1,cutoff_frequency*2 + 1] = 1
 high_frequencies = my_imfilter(image2, pulse - gaussian_filter)
 ```
 Combine the high frequencies and low frequencies.
-Normalize is for insurance that value is between one to zero, and it's also insurance contrast
+Normalization is for insurance that value is between one to zero, and it's also insurance contrast
 ```
 hybrid_image = normalize(high_frequencies + low_frequencies)
 ```